-The Dan River Basin
+The Dan River Watershed

 The Dan River Basin resides on the North Carolina and Virginia state line and includes portions of 16 counties of the two states.
 The main body, the Dan River, rises in Patrick County VA on the Western boundary of the Basin and flows 214 miles to the Kerr Reservoir where it enters the Roanoke River.
 Five main tributaries feed the Dan along its route: the Mayo, Smith, Sandy, Hyco and Banister Rivers.